 Golf is great for reducing stress and anxiety, helping maintain mental alertness and providing physical exercise — walking as well as a full-body workout.
 Each full swing involves arms, legs, back and abdomen along with movements that include rotation, torque (a twisting force), lateral bending and extension.
 But while these repeated movements provide a good workout, they also place stress on muscles, tendons and joints and, over time, can result in injury to the lower back, elbow, wrist, hand and shoulder.
 Carrying a golf bag can also cause injury.

-If golf is your favorite sport, there is no need to give it up, according to Arif Saleem, MD, orthopedic surgeon at Castle Orthopaedics & Sports Medicine.
+If golf is your favorite sport, there is no need to give it up, according to Arif Saleem, MD, orthopedic surgeon at Rush Orthopaedics & Sports Medicine.
 He advises that with proper conditioning and the right equipment, you can reduce your risk of injury for a safer game of golf.

 The swing and its impact